How to Use Hair Masks for Deep Conditioning Success

 Ingredients: Avocado, honey, and coconut oil.

 Instructions: Mash one ripe avocado until smooth.
-Mix in a tablespoon of honey and a tablespoon of coconut oil.
-Apply the mixture to damp hair from roots to tips, leave it on for 20-30 minutes, and then rinse well.
-This simple formula is a blast for deep hydration, making your hair feel velvety soft.
+Combine it with a tablespoon of honey and coconut oil, then apply the mix to damp hair, working from roots to tips.
+Leave it in for 20-30 minutes and rinse thoroughly for velvety soft strands.

 Protein Hair Mask Recipe